The Ultimate Guide to Peruvian CoffeePosted by Bean & Bean on

 Peru is one of the largest coffee producers in the world.
-Despite its status, many don't know just how important Peru is in the coffee industry.
 It was one of the first countries in the Americas to get coffee plants and they're now known for producing some of the world's greatest beans.

 Peru has such a rich history in coffee—read on to find out how they grew to produce so much of the world's coffee and what Peruvian coffee actually tastes like!